What is Gross Margin?

 So, what does the 20% gross margin mean?

-Since the gross margin ratio represents the percentage of a company’s revenue retained as gross profit, expressed on a per-dollar basis, the 20% gross margin implies that for each dollar of revenue generated, the company retains $0.20, while $0.80 is attributable to the incurred cost of goods sold (COGS).
+Therefore, the 20% gross margin implies the company retains $0.20 for each dollar of revenue generated, while $0.80 is attributable to the incurred cost of goods sold (COGS).

 What is a Good Gross Profit Margin?

-- Higher Gross Margin (%) → For example, software companies have been known for having high gross margins, while clothing retailers have historically exhibited razor-thin gross margins and rely on volume to remain profitable.
-Service-based industries also tend to have higher gross margins since the COGS for such businesses are minimal (e.g. consulting firms).
+- Higher Gross Margin (%) ➝ For example, software companies have been known for having high profit gross margins, while clothing retailers have historically exhibited razor-thin gross margins and rely on volume to remain profitable.
+Service-based industries also tend to have higher gross margins, since the COGS for such businesses are minimal (e.g. consulting firms).

 Learn More → Profit Margins by Sector (Damodaran)

-A couple of common methods for companies to improve their gross margin are the following:
+The common methods for companies to improve their gross margin ratio include the following:

 Gross Margin Calculator